Cghlewis/data-mgmt-ed-research-book/_book/04-planning.md

 <p class="caption">(\#fig:fig5-5)Example student survey workflow using a swimlane template</p>
 </div>

-If you have a working data collection timeline (see Chapter \@ref(document)) already created, you can even build time into your workflow.
+If you have a working data collection timeline (see Section \@ref(document-supplement)) already created, you can even build time into your workflow.
 Figure \@ref(fig:fig5-6) is another example of the same survey workflow again, this time displayed using a Gantt chart [@duru_gantt_nodate] in order to better capture the expected timeline.

 <div class="figure" style="text-align: center">
 <img src="img/gantt.PNG" alt="Example student survey workflow using a Gantt chart" width="100%" />